andrevidela/Research-report/Thesis/index.md

 > hole : (a, a)
 ```

 In which we need to use `v` twice, but we're only allowed to use it once.
-Using it twice result in this program with this error:
+Using it twice results in this program, with this error:

 ```haskell
 copy : (1 v : a) -> (a, a)